Police: Nude man breaks in, tries to rape PDX woman

 PORTLAND, Ore.
-(KOIN) — A Portland man is accused of breaking into an apartment while nude and attempting to rape a mother inside, police say.
+(KOIN) — A Portland man is accused of breaking into an apartment while nude and attempting to rape a mother inside, police said.

-The Portland Police Bureau said officers were called to Village Garden Apartments on Northeast Sandy Boulevard Saturday evening in response to a naked man breaking into a woman’s apartment.
+Officers were called to Village Garden Apartments on NE Sandy Boulevard Saturday evening in response to a naked man breaking into a woman’s apartment, Portland Police Bureau said.

 Two children, ages 8 and 2, were present during the attack.